-Declaration of assets is a means of fighting corruption because it can highlight any conflict of interest and possibly lead to scrutiny of any unusual income.93 d.
+90. Declaration of assets is a means of fighting corruption because it can highlight any conflict of interest and possibly lead to scrutiny of any unusual income.90 d.
 The prosecution service: autonomy and control

-Is sufficient autonomy of the prosecution service ensured? i.
+Is sufficient autonomy of the prosecution service ensured?

+- i.
 Does the office of the public prosecution have sufficient autonomy within the State structure?
-Does it act on the basis of the law rather than of political expediency?94 ii.
+Does it act on the basis of the law rather than of political expediency?91 - ii.
 Is it permitted that the executive gives specific instructions to the prosecution office on particular cases?
-If yes, are they reasoned, in writing, and subject to public scrutiny?95 iii.
+If yes, are they reasoned, in writing, and subject to public scrutiny?92 - iii.
 May a senior prosecutor give direct instructions to a lower prosecutor on a particular case?
-If yes, are they reasoned and in written form? iv.
-Is there a mechanism for a junior prosecutor to contest the validity of the instruction on the basis of the illegal character or improper grounds of the instruction? v.
-Also, can the prosecutor contesting the validity of the instruction request to be replaced?
-96 vi.
-Is termination of office permissible only when prosecutors reach the retirement age, or for disciplinary purposes, or, alternatively, are the prosecutors appointed for a relatively long period of time without the possibility of renewal?97 vii.
-Are these matters and the grounds for dismissal of prosecutors clearly prescribed by law?98 viii.
-Are there legal remedies for the individual prosecutor against a dismissal decision?99 ix.
-Is the appointment, transfer and promotion of prosecutors based on objective factors, in particular ability, integrity and experience, and not on political considerations?
-Are such principles laid down in law? x.
-Are there fair and sufficient salaries for prosecutors?100 xi.
-Is there a perception that prosecutorial policies allow selective enforcement of the law? xii.
-Is prosecutorial action subject to judicial control?
+If yes, are they reasoned and in written form? - iv.
+Is there a mechanism for a junior prosecutor to contest the validity of the instruction on the basis of the illegal character or improper grounds of the instruction? - v.
+Also, can the prosecutor contesting the validity of the instruction request to be replaced?93 - vi.
+Is termination of office permissible only when prosecutors reach the retirement age, or for disciplinary purposes, or, alternatively, are the prosecutors appointed for a relatively long period of time without the possibility of renewal?94 - vii.
+Are these matters and the grounds for dismissal of prosecutors clearly prescribed by law?95 - viii.
+Are there legal remedies for the individual prosecutor against a dismissal decision?96